The Approach

 Relevant Law Is Right If:

-- You want an attorney who understands your broader goals
+• You want a lawyer who understands your broader goals

-- You see your attorney as part of your advisory team
+• You see your lawyer as part of your advisory team

 Common Questions